Vyral/dani-antelo-espanol/_posts/2019-02-22-the-habits-you-need-for-being-a-successful-home-seller.md

 {% include youtube.html %}

 We’re experiencing a bit of a buyer’s market, so if you want to sell your home, it really needs to stand out.
-When there are ten other listings in your same area, how can you possibly expect to make a sale?
+When there are ten other listings in your area, how can you possibly expect to make a sale?
 Don’t worry, because today we’ll be going over the habits you can put in place that will help you sell your home successfully:

 **1. Tidy up.
 Keep your home clean each and every day.** If you move something out of place, make sure to put it back where it came from.